Yelp/elastalert/docs/source/running_elastalert.rst

 Configuration flags
 ===================

-However you choose to run ElastAlert, the ElastAlert process is started by invoking ``python elastalert/elastalert.py``.
+However you choose to run ElastAlert 2, the ElastAlert 2 process is started by invoking ``python elastalert/elastalert.py``.

 This command accepts several configuration flags: